Applying the Worldvolume Hybrid Monte Carlo method to the Hubbard model away from half filling: Introduction

 \section{Introduction}

-The sign problem arises in a variety of physically important systems, including quantum chromodynamics (QCD) at finite density, strongly correlated electron systems, frustrated spin systems, and the real-time dynamics of quantum many-body systems.
+The numerical sign problem arises in a variety of physically important systems, including quantum chromodynamics (QCD) at finite density, strongly correlated electron systems, and real-time dynamics of quantum many-body systems.
 Among recent efforts to develop versatile algorithms to address this problem, the Lefschetz thimble method \cite{Witten:2010cx,Cristoforetti:2012su,Cristoforetti:2013wha, Fujii:2013sra,Fujii:2015bua,Fujii:2015vha, Alexandru:2015xva,Alexandru:2015sua,Alexandru:2017lqr} has emerged as a promising approach.
-This method continuously deforms the original integration surface $\bbR^N$ (with $N$ denoting the number of degrees of freedom) into a submanifold $\Sigma$ of the complexified space $\bbC^N$.
+This method continuously deforms the original integration surface $\Sigma_0 = \bbR^N$ (with $N$ denoting the number of degrees of freedom) into a submanifold $\Sigma$ within the complexified space $\bbC^N$.
 The deformed surface asymptotically approaches a union of Lefschetz thimbles, on each of which the imaginary part of the action is constant, thereby suppressing phase fluctuations of the integrand and alleviating the sign problem.
 However, the presence of infinitely high potential barriers between adjacent thimbles leads to an ergodicity problem.
-This issue can be resolved by performing (parallel) tempering with respect to the deformation parameter, as implemented in the tempered Lefschetz thimble (TLT) method \cite{Fukuma:2017fjq,Alexandru:2017oyw} (see also Ref.~\cite{Fukuma:2019wbv}).
-A principal drawback of this approach, however, is its high computational cost, primarily due to the need to evaluate the Jacobian of the deformation at every exchange of configurations.
+This issue was resolved by performing (parallel) tempering with respect to the deformation parameter, as implemented in the tempered Lefschetz thimble (TLT) method \cite{Fukuma:2017fjq,Alexandru:2017oyw} (see also Ref.~\cite{Fukuma:2019wbv}).
+A principal drawback of this approach is its high computational cost, primarily due to the need to evaluate the Jacobian of the deformation at every exchange of configurations, in order to take into account the difference between the volume elements of the replicas.